Key Public Health Questions

 Importance of evaluation

 Evaluation is important for a number of reasons.
-It is important because it can help2:
+It can help2:

 - Assess if an intervention has achieved its intended aim